Some women just know that they’re going to have twins.

 It’s also possible to confirm that you’re pregnant with twins by hearing separate heartbeats on a Doppler fetal monitor.

 Bear in mind both of these methods can miss or overlook the signs that you’re having twins.
 It’s really unlikely, but it can happen!

 So if you’ve got your heart and mind set on twins and all the signs are pointing to you having two babies on the way, but all your scans are showing one, then don’t worry!
 It’s possible you’ll have a surprise coming when it’s time to pop.
 The second baby is sometimes missed in the early ultrasounds.

 Bear in mind that twins are more likely if:

 Did we miss anything?
-Have you experienced any of the signs and symptoms of twins, or know anyone who has?
+Have you experienced any of the signs you’re having twins, or know anyone who has?
 Is there anything in particular that made you realise you were going to have twins?
-If so, we'd love to hear from you.
+If so, we’d love to hear from you.
 Feel free to tell us all about it in the comments below.